 After a few months of consistently posting on social media, look for trends between your publishing rate and engagement numbers.
 Facebook, Twitter, Instagram and LinkedIn all provide basic analytic reports for you to measure each month.
 Learn from these reports and adjust your strategy accordingly.

 Creating a social media calendar will allow you to plan and schedule out months of content in advance, allowing you to be more efficient and strategic in achieving your marketing goals and objectives.

-If you’re in need of some additional advice when creating your social media calendar for 2019, we’re here for you!
+If you’re in need of some additional advice when creating your social media calendar, we’re here for you!